 - Decode and Encode MIME based messages : Provides the service of decoding and encoding MIME-based messages.

 - Manage Servlet container : Manages the lifecycle of a Servlet.

-- Resource management : Manages the static and dynamic resource, such as HTML files, Servlets and JSP pages.
+- Resource management : Manages the static and dynamic resources, such as HTML files, Servlets and JSP pages.

 - Security Service : Handles authorization and authentication of resource access.